Lee and Karen Duquette

 bullet Village of Saint Martins

-and Sea Caves
+and the Sea Caves

 bullet The Fundy Trail